atsaloli/cicd/01_12-setting-up-a-project.md

 GitLab will now take you to the "www" project page, and you should see a prompt to add an SSH key to your profile so you can pull or push project code.

+Select "Don't show again", as in this tutorial, you'll use the GitLab Web UI to change files in your project.
 ![create project](img/ssh_warning.png)

----
-## Setting up your CI/CD infrastructure
-### Add a project

-Select "Don't show again" in the SSH warning, as in this tutorial, you'll use the GitLab Web UI to change files in your project.
 ---
 <!--
 ## Add an SSH key